History at All Souls' CE

 History Curriculum Rationale

 The history curriculum promotes curiosity and a love and thirst for learning.
-It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
+It is ambitious and empowers our pupils to become independent and resilient.

 - To gain a coherent knowledge and chronology of Britain’s past and the wider world